PostgREST/postgrest/releases/upcoming.rst

 Upcoming
 ========

 These are changes yet unreleased.
-If you'd like to try them out before a new official release, you can :ref:`build_source`.
+If you'd like to try them out before a new official release, you can use a `nightly release <https://github.com/PostgREST/postgrest/releases/tag/nightly>`_.

 Added
 -----